 Titan’s VIP door-to-door travel service collects you from home for your flight to Oslo.
-On arrival we transfer to the Clarion Hotel The Hub (4-star) or Scandic St Olavs Plass (4-star).
+On arrival we transfer to our hotel to relax for the rest of the evening.

 Day 2 Oslo

-Our scenic coach journey today takes us on twisting roads, via popular Steinsdalsfossen and alongside the magnificent Hardangerfjorden, to Bergen, where we check into the Scandic Neptun (4-star).
+Our scenic coach journey today takes us on twisting roads, via popular Steinsdalsfossen and alongside the magnificent Hardangerfjorden, to Bergen, where we check into our hotel for the next two nights.

 Day 7 Bergen